 First up, couplers!
 Actually, in the instrumentation world, couplers act more like counselors.
 They send physical bus characteristics between PROFIBUS DP and PROFIBUS PA networks, mostly in simple.
 Furthermore, they do so transparently, bringing the networks together and slipping them the room key rather than directing the action.

 You can use couplers in explosive and non-explosive places, which we in the industry call ex and non-ex.
-Keep in mind, though, that in the ex, you can only have so many devices in each segment.
-You definitely don’t want too many players in a volatile environment, right?
+Keep in mind, though, that in the ex, you can only have so many devices in each segment for safety reasons.

 Now let’s talk about links.
-They see a little more action than couplers because they can switch, if you know what I mean.
-I mean that links act as slaves in PROFIBUS DP and masters in PROFIBUS PA.
+They see a little more action than couplers because they can switch.
+This means that links act as slaves in PROFIBUS DP and masters in PROFIBUS PA.
 They also support larger networks than couplers.
-Each link has a physical address and allow up to five couplers to connect with them.
-So yeah, links perform on a field pick-up artists can only dream about!
+Each link has a physical address and allows up to five couplers to connect with them.

 Other resources that might interest you